PX4/PX4-user_guide/en/advanced_config/tuning_the_ecl_ekf.md

 #### Conditional range aiding

 Conditional range finder fusion (a.k.a. *Conditional range aid*) activates the range finder fusion for height estimation during low speed/low altitude operation (in addition to the other active height sources).
-If the range finder is set as the reference height source (using [EKF2_HGT_REF](../advanced_config/parameter_reference.md#EKF2_HGT_REF)), the other active height sources such as baro and GNSS altitude will adjust their measurement over time to match the readings of the range finder and when the conditions are not met to start range aiding, a secondary reference is automatically selected.
+If the range finder is set as the reference height source (using [EKF2_HGT_REF](../advanced_config/parameter_reference.md#EKF2_HGT_REF)), the other active height sources such as baro and GNSS altitude will adjust their measurement to match the readings of the range finder over time.
+When the conditions are not met to start range aiding, a secondary reference is automatically selected.

 :::note
 Switching between height references causes the absolute altitude estimate to drift over time.
 If this is unwanted, it is recommended to set the GNSS altitude as the height reference, even when using conditional range aid.
 :::

 It is primarily intended for *takeoff and landing*, in cases where the barometer setup is such that interference from rotor wash is excessive and can corrupt EKF state estimates.